-At City of Hope, our dedicated team of experts take a patient-centered approach to diagnosing and treating this disease.
-Instances of thyroid cancer have grown steadily over the years, but this is a highly treatable disease.
+At City of Hope, our dedicated team of experts take a patient-centered approach to diagnosing and treating thyroid cancer.
+Instances of this disease have grown steadily over the years, but this is a highly treatable condition.
 If you’ve been diagnosed with thyroid cancer or a tumor, talk to us about the latest treatment options.

 If you have been diagnosed with thyroid cancer or are looking for a second opinion consultation about your treatment, request an appointment online or contact us at 800-826-HOPE.
 Please visit Making Your First Appointment for more information.